oci-landing-zones/terraform-oci-core-landingzone/templates/hub-spoke-with-hub-vcn-net-firewall/README.md

-# Core Landing Zone with Hub & Spoke Topology, Including Native OCI Network Firewall Template
+# Core Landing Zone with OCI Network Firewall

 This template shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configured with a Hub & Spoke networking topology including OCI Network Firewall.
 It deploys Network Firewall in the Hub VCN, a Three Tier VCN, an Exadata VCN and an OKE VCN which are peered through the DRG.
 The DRG is configured to route traffic across all VCNs.